cloudflare/cloudflare-docs/content/zaraz/advanced/worker-variables.md

 ## Creating a Worker

 To use a Worker Variable, you first need to create a new Cloudflare Worker.
-You can do this through the Cloudflare dashboard or by using [Wrangler](https://developers.cloudflare.com/workers/get-started/guide/).
+You can do this through the Cloudflare dashboard or by using [Wrangler](/workers/get-started/guide/).

 To create a new worker in the Cloudflare dashboard:

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/).
-2. Go to **Workers**, and click on **Create a Service**.
+2. Go to **Workers** and select **Create a Service**.
 2. Give a name to your service and choose the **HTTP Handler** as your starter template.
 3. Click **Create Service**, and then **Quick Edit**.